-There is a big difference between stainless steel and chrome.
+There is a big difference between chrome versus stainless steel, especially in medical equipment manufacturing.
 Stainless steel shows it’s longevity by it being chosen as a building material in some of the longest lasting architecture features in the world.
 Chrome is used in automobile manufacturing and looks great when new but ages and corrodes rather quickly.
 In the healthcare setting, usage varies by department.
 When purchasing new equipment, please be sure you know the difference.

 Perhaps one of the most iconic buildings erected from stainless steel is famous Chrysler Building in New York City.
 Construction finished in 1930 and the stainless steel on the exterior of the building has been cleaned only twice.
 If you have ever been in Manhattan on a beautiful sunny day, you can’t help but notice the distinctive top of the Chrysler Building.
 The last time it was cleaned was over 20 years ago.
 This shows how durable and long lasting stainless steel is.
 Over 86 years old and still the original material and it still looks great.
 We don’t expect the stainless steel to last that long in your OR, but it is a durable material when compared to chrome.